Learning to Explore with Lagrangians for Bandits under Unknown Linear Constraints: Lagrangian Lower Bound for Gaussians: Proof of Theorem

 The first inequality is due to the union bound.
 The second inequality is due to the Lemma ~\ref{lemm:cumulative bad event for mu} (Lemma 19 of~\cite{pmlr-v49-garivier16a}), which states that

 and also due to Lemma~\ref{lemm:bad event prob} that proves concentration bound of the constraint matrix over time.

 \textbf{Step 3: Tracking argument.} Now, we state how concentrating on means and constraints leads to good concentration on the allocations too.
-Since we use C-tracking, we can leverage the concentration in allocation by~\cite[Lemma 17]{degenne2019nonasymptotic}.
-We use this lemma than D-tracking or the tracking argument in ~\cite[Lemma 7]{pmlr-v49-garivier16a} because the optimal allocations might not be unique but the set $\allocation^*(\bmu)$ is convex (Theorem~\ref{thm:Optimal Policy}).
+Since we use C-tracking, we can leverage the concentration in allocation by(Lemma 17 of~\cite{degenne2019nonasymptotic}).
+We use this lemma than D-tracking or the tracking argument in (Lemma 7 of~\cite{pmlr-v49-garivier16a}) because the optimal allocations might not be unique but the set $\allocation^*(\bmu)$ is convex (Theorem~\ref{thm:Optimal Policy}).

 Hence, there exists a $T_{\epsilon}$ such that under the good event and $t\geq \max(T_{\epsilon},h(T))$, we have,

 We have replaced the perturbed alt-set with the true one because for $t\geq \max(T_{\epsilon},h(T))$, we can ensure the convergence of $\Fest$ almost surely i.e $\Fest \overset{\mathrm{a.s}}{\to} \mathcal{F}$